Rossville restaurant presents fundraisers for local churches

 The restaurant hosts a every Tuesday and the proceeds for that night’s, 5 p.m. until close, sales of every single regular 1/3 pound cheeseburger, $5 will be donated that evening to the featured church.
 Limited to one cheeseburger per person, no kids meals, and no carry out.

-The schedule of churches that will benefit from each week’s fundraiser for the rest of the year is as follows: Nov.
-26-First Christian Church, Hoopeston; Dec.
+The schedule of churches that will benefit from each week’s fundraiser for the rest of the year is as follows: Dec.
 3-Immanuel Lutheran church, Danville; Dec.
 10-Prairie Green Church of Christ, Wellington; Dec.
 17-New Life Tabernacle of Hoopeston.